nikhilkalhan92/Project-4---Full-Stack/README.md

 ### User Goals:
 First Time Visitor Goals
--   As a first-time visitor, I want to book a sign up to the website
+-   As a first-time visitor, I want to sign up to the website
--   As a first-time visitor, I want to view the menu for all current blog discussions.
+-   As a first-time visitor, I want to view all current blog discussions.

 Returning Visitor Goals
 -   As a Returning Visitor, I want to log back into the terminal.